 The three sections are put together and performed twice with a freestyle section by Masters of Movement.

 Turbo then gives tips on how to develop the choreography by using canon and changing positions in a group or duet.

-This clip can be used as an introduction to street dance for the specialist and non-specialist teacher.
+This short film can be used as an introduction to street dance.

 It can also be used in the classroom as a follow my leader style session.

-The teacher could prepare by splitting the sections into weeks for example:
+You could prepare by splitting the sections into weeks, for example:

-This clip could also be used as a research tool for older groups when looking at different street dance styles.
+This video could also be used as a research tool for older groups when looking at different street dance styles.

 Exploring the art of street dance, this series will be relevant for teaching physical education and dance at primary level.